j0py/Tidy/README.md

 This will load samples from folder "~/mysamples".
 Tidy uses the "standardizePath" function to convert the given path to an absolute path, where the samples you want to use can be found.

 The "mysamples" folder is expected to have subfolders, each containing WAV files.
-Subfolders usually have names like "kick", "snare", etc but can have any name.
+Subfolders usually have names like "bd", "sn", etc but can have any name.

 The WAV files "~/mysamples/animals/*.wav" for example will be stored (in Buffer objects) in global Library storage: